-Credit Hour: 0.5 or 0.25 Prerequisite(s): None
+Credit Hour: 0.5 or 0.25

 Course Description: The purpose of this course is for eighth grade students to develop comprehensive musicianship with a focus on musical literacy.
 Students will develop their knowledge of music by engaging in all of music's modalities: reading, listening, singing, performing on instruments, notating and composing, aesthetically evaluating, and contextualizing.
 The major units of this course will focus on form, genre, performance, and music technology.
 Course content conforms to Common Core standards for grade 8 music.
 Students perform as part of school concerts and events.
-Required Regents Exam: None